-Adverse and uncertain economic conditions, such as decreases in per capita income or the level of disposable income, increased unemployment or a decline in consumer confidence as a result of the COVID-19 outbreak, could have an adverse effect on distributor, retailer and consumer demand for our products.
+Adverse and uncertain economic conditions, such as decreases in per capita income or the level of disposable income, increased unemployment or a decline in consumer confidence as a result of the COVID-19 pandemic, could have an adverse effect on distributor, retailer and consumer demand for our products.
 Consumers may shift purchases to lower-priced or other perceived value offerings during economic downturns.
 Prolonged unfavorable economic conditions, including as a result of COVID-19 or similar outbreaks, and any resulting recession or slowed economic growth, may have an adverse effect on our sales and profitability.

 Towards the second half of Q1 2020, consumer demand for our products surged, primarily as a result of our end consumers stocking up on our products and increased pet adoption during the pandemic.
 During the initial surge, we could not fulfill demand for all of our product orders.
 If future surges outpace our capacity build or occur at unexpected times, we may be unable to fully meet our consumers' and customers' demands for our products.
-We cannot guarantee that the additional demand we have experienced for our products during COVID-19 will continue when the pandemic ends.
+We cannot guarantee that the additional demand we have experienced for our products during the COVID-19 pandemic will continue when the pandemic ends.

-The future impact of COVID-19 on our business, including the duration of the pandemic and governmental and societal responses, are impossible to predict and could materially impact our business, financial condition and results of operations.
+The future impact of the COVID-19 pandemic on our business, including impact of inflation and supply contraints, including the duration of the pandemic and governmental and societal responses, are impossible to predict and could materially impact our business, financial condition and results of operations.